qlik-oss/corectl/README.md

 . <file-path.ps1>
 ```

-If you prefer using the git-bash shell you can install the completion as described in the macOS & Linux section, substituing `<shell>` with `bash`.
+If you prefer using the git-bash shell you can install the completion as described in the macOS & Linux section, substituting `<shell>` with `bash`.

 # Development